paterik/udacity-ios-on-the-map/README.md

 [![System Version](https://img.shields.io/badge/version-1.0.2-blue.svg)](VERSION)
 [![Language](https://img.shields.io/badge/swift-3.0-orange.svg)](http://swift.org)

-*This repository will hold my project submission for udacity.com project works on app "OnTheMap" during my iOS developer certification program.*
+*This repository will hold my project submission for udacity.com project works on app "OnTheMap" during my iOS developer certification program (course ND003).*

+## App Description

 „On The Map“ (OTM) is an iOS 10.3 mobile app that shows information posted by other students on a map.
 The map will contain pins that show the location where other students have reported studying.
 By tapping on the pin users can see a URL for something the student finds interesting.
 The user will be able to add their own data by posting a string that can be reverse geocoded to a location, and a URL.

-## Specifications
+## App Specifications

-OTM will be compile using the latest XCode 8.3 (8E162) Version and will run under iOS 9.n up to the latest iOS Version 10.3.
+OTM master (1.0.3) using the latest XCode 8.3 (8E162) version and will be able to run under iOS Version 9.n up to the latest iOS Version 10.n

-OTM using 4 API EndPoints by iOS native session methods:
+OTM using 4 API EndPoints by using iOS native http session handler:

 - udacity.com
 - parse.com (udacity clone)
 - facebook.com
 - google maps

-OTM using 3rd Party Libraries for better UX/UI behavior.
+OTM using 3rd Party Libraries for better UX/UI behavior and graphical elements from vectorstock licensed for use in my application source.
 A complete list can be found inside projects [COPYRIGHT.md](COPYRIGHT.md) file.

+## App Features

+OTM using additional features to comply with my self-imposed goals.
+I’ll use a dedicated process pipe to enhance the fetched student meta- information entity by distance to the app running device.
+In addition to this information the country and corresponding flag of each studend will also be added to map annotation and listView cell element.

-## Structure
+## App Structure

+OTM is following the MVC pattern by structural and logical definition.
+The app is using dedicated view partials instead of base sub views of table cells and annotations.

 ### Login
 *all users of this app must be authenticated against the udacity.com network using their student credentials or their bound facebook login using oauth2*